Public Health Nursing

 |Race/Ethnicity||Number of Grads|

-Public Health/Community Nursing appeals to people across the globe.
-About 2.9% of those with this major are international students.
+Americans aren’t the only ones with an interest in Public Health/Community Nursing.
+About 0.1% of those with this major are international students.

 How Much Do Public Health Nursing Majors Make?